allgreed/kasprowicz.pro/content/about.md

 It doesn't matter.
 I've had 0 years of experience with icalendar, but I can read RFCs, so ~3 hours later I've produced [this](https://github.com/allgreed/tw-ical-feed/).
 Don't focus on the Python thing.
 It could've been LISP or Haskell or...

-> In software, things change so often and so rapidly that you need people that can succeed at just about any programming task that you throw at them. ~[Joel](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/)
+> In software, things change so often and so rapidly that you need people that can succeed at just about any programming task that you throw at them. ~ [Joel](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/)

 I'm a shaman.
 My specialisation is the acquisition of insight through altered states of consciousness.
-A practical application of that may be solving hard problems.
+A comercial application of that may be solving hard problems.
 Yes, sometimes by programming a computer.

 > A weapon is a tool.
 A tool for killing and destroying.
 And there will be times when, as an Envoy, you must kill and destroy.
 Then you will choose and equip yourself with the tools that you need.
 But remember the weakness of weapons.
 They are an extension--you are the killer and destroyer.
 You are whole, with or without them.
 > ~ Virginia Vidaura